 - Inability to focus or pay attention

-Of course, different drugs affect drivers in different ways.
-But those that impair judgment, alertness, and concentration or motor skills are considered just as dangerous as alcohol.
-Any one of the above-mentioned symptoms alone can lead to unsafe driving, slow reaction time, or even a car crash.
-While some people believe that only your blood alcohol concentration (BAC) counts for a DUI, that is ultimately not true.
-In fact, the Food and Drug Administration (FDA) strongly cautions against driving and taking certain over-the-counter drugs, such as antihistamines.
+Different drugs may affect drivers in various ways.
+Substances that impair judgment, alertness, concentration, or motor skills are considered just as dangerous as alcohol.
+Any one of the symptoms listed above can lead to unsafe driving, slow reaction time, or even a car crash.

-Other substances such as kombucha tea (fermented drink made with tea, sugar, bacteria, and yeast) and herbal supplements containing small, measurable amounts of alcohol (such as ginseng which is often taken in an alcohol-based tincture or kava, which is itself a sedative that may be considered impairing in larger doses), may also have an effect on your ability to drive.
-Kombucha tea, for instance, while legal, contains a tiny amount of alcohol that can also register a BAC reading on a Breathalyzer test in some situations.
-Just ask Lindsey Lohan, the embattled celebrity who has had a few DUI-related convictions herself.
-She claimed one of her DUI arrests was due to merely drinking kombucha tea.
+Other substances such as kombucha tea (a fermented beverage made with bacteria, sugar, and yeast) and herbal supplements containing small, measurable amounts of alcohol (such as ginseng, which is often taken in an alcohol-based tincture) may also affect your ability to drive.
+Kombucha, while legal, also contains a small amount of alcohol that can register on a Breathalyzer test.

 Drug-Related DUI Penalties

-Arrested for a DUI on Legal Drugs?
+Arrested for a Legal Drug DUI?
 An Attorney Can Help